ucsb-ccs-cs20-s18/ucsb-ccs-cs20-s18.github.io/_lab/lab04.md

 If the file is NOT THERE, then:

-* Use your web browser to login to submit.cs
+* Use your web browser to login to Gradescope
 * Navigate to the page for {{ page.convert_lab }}
 * Find your last submission
 * Download the file and save it into your directory.